gaia-platform/examples-staging/hello_world/README.md

 You can try to:
 1. Uncomment `Rule 2` in the ruleset file.
 2. Add more `person` records in the `CPP` file.

+# Next Steps
+- [Direct Access Tutorial](https://sandbox.gaiaplatform.io/?scenario=direct_access): Learn how to interact with the Gaia Database using the Direct Access API.
+- [Rules Tutorial](https://sandbox.gaiaplatform.io/?scenario=rules): Learn how to implement you business logic using the Gaia Declarative Language.